kubedb/docs/docs/guides/mysql/scaling/vertical-scaling/group_replication.md

 {}
 ```

-You can see the Pod has empty resources that means the scheduler will choose a random node to place the container of the Pod on by default
+You can see that the Pod has empty resources that means the scheduler will choose a random node to place the container of the Pod on by default.

-We are ready to apply horizontal scale on this group replication.
+We are ready to apply the vertical scale on this group replication.

 #### Vertical Scaling

-Here, we are going to update the resources of server nodes of the `MySQL` group replication.
+Here, we are going to update the resources of the database cluster to meet up the desired resources after scaling.

 **Create MySQLOpsRequest:**

+In order to update the resources of your database cluster, you have to create a `MySQLOpsRequest` cr with your desired resources after scaling.
 Below is the YAML of the `MySQLOpsRequest` crd that we are going to create,

 ```yaml
 apiVersion: ops.kubedb.com/v1alpha1